on Life, Love and What's Happening Now

-Have you noticed how obsessed everyone’s become with numbers since this started?
+Have you noticed how obsessed everyone’s become with numbers since COVID started?
 We can’t seem to get enough—the number of cases, the number of days, the number of deaths.
 How long will it last?
 How much will it cost?
-All day long, they stream on the side of our televisions like a ticker tape of doom.
+All day long, they stream on the side of our televisions, a ticker tape of doom.

 Then one night during my usual bout with insomnia, sprinkled somewhere between prayers and futile attempts at meditation, it was silly Instagram post that actually took root: